wp-plugins/mymail-mandrill-integration/readme.txt

 == Changelog ==

 = 0.3.1 =
-* foxed: unexpected output on activation
+* fixed: unexpected output on activation

 = 0.3 =
 * update for MyMail 2